tkosa2/ToDoInMemory/README.md

 For production use with multiple users and server-side data management, consider implementing a database backend (Entity Framework Core with SQL Server, SQLite, or PostgreSQL).

+NOTES:
+Install NVM for Windows
+Download the official installer for the Windows-specific version:
+Go to the nvm-windows GitHub releases page.
+Download the nvm-setup.exe file from the latest release.
+Run the installer.
+The installer automatically sets up the correct environment variables (NVM_HOME and NVM_SYMLINK) and configures your Windows PATH for both CMD and PowerShell.
+3. Verify and Use NVM in CMD or PowerShell
+Restart all terminals: Close all open Bash, CMD, and PowerShell windows for the PATH changes to take effect.
+Open a new terminal: Open a new Command Prompt or PowerShell window.
+Verify installation: Type nvm version or nvm --version.
+You should see a version number.
+Install Node: Use nvm install lts to grab the latest stable Node.js version.
+Activate Node: Use nvm use <version_number> (e.g., nvm use 20.10.0).
+Note: You often need to run CMD or PowerShell as Administrator when running nvm use for the first time, as it requires permission to create a system symlink.
+Verify Node: Now you can run node -v and npm -v in your standard CMD/PowerShell windows!
+This approach ensures seamless operation across all your Windows environments.